 If you’re looking in this price range you may be a beginner who fancies giving guitar a go without breaking the bank.
 Or you may be more experienced, looking for something you can travel with, take to the beach, or leave on the couch without worrying about it getting damaged.

 But note that guitars in this price range aren’t likely to be without their faults.
 You will probably need to take them to a local guitar pro for a set-up if buying online, as fret edges may be sharp and the action may be too high or low.
 Finishes can be a little rough in some places, and you won’t get anything in the way of luxury looks or features – there’s a lot more plastic used in the under $150 range!

 But for a complete beginner, or a second (or third, or fourth) guitar, it’s hard to go wrong with something under $150 – just don’t expect perfection.
-The current top 3: